mcibique/vue-testing-examples/README.md

 ### Services

-Services should be autonomous and should not rely on VUE.
+Services should be autonomous and should not rely on Vue.
 Unit tests are just enough.
-If service is calling back-end API, mock it and test all possible return codes (same as smart components).
+If service is calling backend API, mock it and test all possible return codes (same as smart components).
 If service depends on other services, mock them too.

 ### Filters